 Stowers Group Research The Stowers laboratory has research interests that span inorganic, organic, and physical chemistry in the aim of understanding and improving catalysts.
 Using Carbon Dioxide as a Feedstock: We aim to find ways to manage and use Carbon Dioxide.
 Inorganic Heterogeneous Catalysis: We plan to synthesize new catalysts to activate Carbon Dioxide.
 We aim to use readily available ...

-BIOINORGANIC CHEMISTRY Biological systems require trace amounts of metal ions to sustain life.
-Metal ions are required at the active sites of many enzymes and are essential to catalyze some of the most energetically demanding reactions in biology.
-Unfortunately, these highly reactive metal ions also catalyze deleterious reactions for biological systems if the metal ion is permitted to be free ...
+BIOINORGANIC CHEMISTRY Biological systems require trace amounts of transition metal ions to sustain life.
+Transition metal ions are required at the active sites of many enzymes for catalytic activity.
+In fact, transition metals catalyze some of the most energetically demanding reactions in biology.
+Unfortunately, these highly reactive metal ions also catalyze reactions that are dangerous for biological systems, especially if ...